ColasDroin/Lie_transformation/README.md

 Small Python module to generate the Hamiltonian for a given multipole order, and find the Lie transformation accordingly.

-Possibility to make the mqp symplectic by computing the corresponding Yoshida coefficients.
+Possibility to make the map symplectic by computing the corresponding Yoshida coefficients.
 Then compare the results for a closed-form solution, truncated map, and symplectic truncated map.

 Outputs are made with ipywidgets and elements strength can be varied interactively, or outputs can be saved as gifs (see below).